tank-o/tInteractions/README.md

 **Disclaimer: This plugin is still in development and is not ready for production use**

-tInteractions is a library for creating complex interactions with Citizens NPCs.
+tInteractions is a library for creating complex interactions with Citizens NPCs through the use of Citizens already existing trait system.
 It is designed to to easy to use purely through command line and offers developers the ability to register their own interaction types and requirements for use in their own plugins.

 ## Requirements
 * Citizens Plugin